zyachel/quetre/README.md

 - Unofficial API support

-  just add `/api/v1/` after the domain name in the URL and get a JSON repsonse.
+  just add `/api/v1/` after the domain name in the URL and get a JSON response.

 ---